 - a.
-Provide pupils with a broad general knowledge of and promote respect for public institutions and services through lessons, assemblies, speaker events and curriculum programmes: PSHE/ JIGSAW. - b.
-Use the Pupil Council and other elected committees to teach pupils how they can influence decision making through democratic process. - c.
-Encourage pupils to be aware of injustice, perceived or real and think about ways in which this can be challenged through school processes or in the wider world, Charity Fundraising initiatives and awareness raising campaigns.
+Provide pupils with a broad general knowledge of and promote respect for public institutions and services through lessons, assemblies, speaker events and curriculum programmes: PSHE/ JIGSAW. - Use the Pupil Council and other elected committees to teach pupils how they can influence decision making through democratic process. - c.
+Encourage pupils to be aware of injustice, perceived or real and think about ways in which this can be challenged through school processes or in the wider world, Charity Fundraising initiatives and awareness raising campaigns. - d.
+Use curricular opportunities to explore democracy. - e.

-d.
 Use Assemblies to explore themes relating to democracy in this country and around the world.